Hightower Hall is the first house most visitors see when they travel to Historic Brattonsville.

 The History of Hightower Hall

 John died in 1888 and his wife Harriet died in 1912.
-Forrest Hall passed to their daughter Sophia and her husband Robert Witherspoon, and the home was referred to locally as the “Witherspoon place.”
-Following the deaths of Robert (1930) and Sophia (1937), their descendants rented the plantation out to tenant farmers.
-By the 1960s Forrest Hall had become known as “Hightower Hall,” a name generally attributed to John Gettys Smith, a local businessman, historian and preservationist.
+Forest Hall passed to their daughter, Sophia, and her husband, Robert Witherspoon, with the house being referred to locally as the “Witherspoon Place.”
+Following the deaths of Robert in 1930 and Sophia in 1937, their descendants rented the plantation out to tenant farmers.
+By the mid-twentieth century, Forest Hall had become known as “High Tower Hall” for its iconic tower.
 In 1958, Mr. and Mrs. R.F.
-Draper purchased John and Harriet’s old plantation house.
-Draper was an executive with IBM and it was his intention to reside at the farm once he retired.
-He continued adding property to the farm and by the time of his death in 1995, he had acquired 1,285 acres.
-With the help of the Nation Ford Land Trust, the Friends of Historic Brattonsville and the York County Council, Historic Brattonsville was able to acquire John and Harriet’s plantation house and 485 surrounding acres of the Draper estate.
-The rest of the Draper property was purchased by the state government and became part of the South Carolina Wildlife Management system
+Draper purchased Hightower Hall from the heirs of Bratton Family.
+Draper was an executive with IBM and obtained the property with the intent to reside at the farm once he retired.
+He continued adding property to the farm until his death in 1995; eventually, acquiring 1,285 acres.
+With the help of the Nation Ford Land Trust, the Friends of Historic Brattonsville, and the York County Council, Historic Brattonsville was able to acquire John and Harriet’s plantation house and 485 surrounding acres from the Draper estate.
+The remaining acreage of the Draper property was purchased by the State of South Carolina and became part of the South Carolina Wildlife Management system.